 Symptoms of Failed Dental Implants

 Dental implant failure can happen at any time.
 Early failure occurs within the first few months after the initial placement surgery, while late failure can happen years or even decades later.
-You should always be on the lookout for potential signs of problems with your dental implants in Carmichael, including:
+You should always be on the lookout for potential signs of problems with your dental implants, including: